wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Overview

 Wheel variants introduce a more fine-grained specification of built wheel characteristics beyond what wheel tags provide.
+Individual wheels are characterized by sets of variant properties that are organized into a hierarchical structure of namespaces, features and feature values.
 When evaluating wheels to install, the installer must determine whether variant properties are compatible with the system in addition to determining the tag compatibility.
 To choose the most suitable wheel to install, the installer must order wheels according to the priorities of their variant properties first, and their tags second.

-Usually, providers are implemented as third-party Python packages providing the API specified in this document, called provider plugins.
-These plugins provide routines for validating variant properties while building variant wheels, and for determining wheel compatibility with the given system.

-When it is necessary to query the platform to determine wheel compatibility, provider plugins need to be called while installing the wheel.
-Otherwise, their use can be limited to build time or disabled entirely, in which case the list of supported variant properties is encoded into the variant metadata.
+Every variant namespace is governed by a variant provider.
+There are two kinds of variant providers: install-time providers and ahead-of-time (AoT) providers.
+Install-time providers require plugins that are queried while installing wheels to determine the set of supported properties and their preference order.
+For AoT providers, this data is static and embedded in the wheel; it can be either provided directly by the developer or queried at wheel build time from an AoT plugin.
+Both kinds of plugins are usually implemented as third-party Python packages providing the API specified in this document.

-Package managers must not install or run untrusted variant provider plugins without the explicit user opt-in.
-Provider packages must not specify any dependencies, and the installer must ensure that no dependencies are installed if specified in the provider package metadata.
+Package managers must not install or run untrusted plugins without the explicit user opt-in.
+Packages providing them must not specify any dependencies, and the installer must ensure that no dependencies are installed if specified in the provider package metadata.

 It is recommended that the most commonly used plugins are either vendored, reimplemented, or locked to specific